ProspectEye/Assignment-Frontend-ROI/README.md

 **Frontend**

-For frontend any framework like angularjs, react or ember could be used (jQuery can be used but should not be used as DOM-manipulation)
+For frontend AngularJS (https://angularjs.org/) should be used (jQuery can also be used but should not be used as DOM-manipulation)
-Framework like underscore and lodash is also allowed.
+Framework like underscore (http://underscorejs.org/) and lodash (https://lodash.com/) is also allowed.

 The css should be written in sass, less or stylus.
 Bootstrap is not allowed.